-The Record: This online publication details student regulations and policies, both academic and nonacademic, and it includes course descriptions for each school.
-Two versions are available: The Undergraduate Record and The Graduate Record.
+The Record: This online publication details student regulations and policies, both academic and nonacademic.
+Both an undergraduate and graduate version are published each year, and students should be familiar with the contents.
 Find The Record at http://records.ureg.virginia.edu.

 Rugby Road: Rugby Road is often used to refer to the home of fraternity and sorority life at UVa, although there are houses located on other streets as well.

-SIS: The abbreviation for the Student Information System, which is used by students to register for classes and to maintain academic records and student accounts.
+SIS: The Student Information System, used by students to register for classes and to maintain academic records and student accounts.
 Students connect to SIS by going to www.virginia.edu/sis.

-Third-Year Ceremony: Held in conjunction with Family Weekend and the awarding of Intermediate Honors, the Third-Year Ceremony brings together third-year students and their families for a program celebrating their time at the University.
+Third-Year Ceremony: Held in conjunction with Family Weekend, this ceremony brings together third-year students and their families for a celebration of their time at the University.
 Students who have purchased UVA rings receive them during the ceremony.

 Use of the title “Dr.”: There is an ancient academic custom, in Western Europe and in the United States, that only persons holding the M.D. degree are addressed as “Doctor”; holders of the Ph.D. thus are addressed as “Mr., Ms., Mrs., or Miss.”
 The University of Virginia is one of the few schools in this country still holding to this custom.